Lew Grade

 Lew Grade, Baron Grade, (born Lev Isaakovich Winogradsky, Лев Исаакович Виноградский; 25 December 1906 [O.S.
 7 January 1907] – 13 December 1998) was a British media proprietor and impresario.
 Born to Jewish parents in the Russian Empire, he emigrated to the United Kingdom as a child and was raised in London.
 Originally a dancer, and later a talent agent, Grade's interest in television production began in 1954 when he founded the Incorporated Television Company (ITC; commonly known as ITC Entertainment) to distribute programmes.

 Following the success of The Adventures of Robin Hood, Grade decided to focus on bringing ITC programmes to the American market.
 Grade had some success in this field with such series as Gerry Anderson's many Supermarionation series such as Thunderbirds, Patrick McGoohan's The Prisoner, and Jim Henson's The Muppet Show.
-Later, Grade invested in feature film production, but several expensive box-office failures caused him to lose control of ITC, and ultimately resulted in the disestablishment of ATV after it lost its ITV franchise.
+Later, Grade invested in feature film production, but several expensive box-office failures caused him to lose control of ITC, and ultimately resulted in the disestablishment of its associate ATV, which lost its ITV franchise.

 Early life

-Grade was born as Lev Winogradsky in Tokmak, Berdyansky Uyezd, Taurida Governorate, Russian Empire (now Ukraine), to Isaak and Olga Winogradsky.
+Grade was born Lev Winogradsky in Tokmak, Berdyansky Uyezd, Taurida Governorate, Russian Empire (now Ukraine), to Isaak and Olga Winogradsky.
 In 1912, when Grade was five years old, his Jewish family escaped the pogroms by emigrating from Odessa, via Berlin to London and resettled on Brick Lane near Shoreditch in the East End of London.

 Isaak worked as a trouser-presser while his three sons (Grade and his younger brothers, Bernard (later Bernard Delfont) and Leslie) attended the Rochelle Street Elementary School near Shoreditch, where Yiddish was spoken by 90% of the pupils.
 For two years the Winogradskys lived in rented rooms at the north end of Brick Lane, before moving to the nearby Boundary Estate.